-Cervicitis is an inflammation (irritation) of the lining of the cervix.
-The cervix is the tip of the uterus (womb), and extends down into the vagina.Men have no cervix, and therefore cannot get cervicitis.
-However,men can get a similar inflammation in the tube of the penis, called urethritis.
+Cervicitis is inflammation (irritation) of the lining of the cervix.
+The cervix is the tip of the uterus that extends into the vagina.
+Cervicitis can be a sign of infection.
+Sexually transmitted infections (STIs) of the cervix known to cause cervicitis include chlamydia and gonorrhea.

 If left untreated, cervicitis caused by an STI can cause severe pain or infertility (inability to have children).
 It can increase the risk of having a tubal (ectopic) pregnancy.
 Having cervicitis also makes it more likely to get or spread HIV.